-Committed to the future of Knox County and its changing and diverse needs, Knox County Head Start works in partnership with the community to provide quality preschool, childcare, and family services.
+Committed to the future of Knox County and its changing and diverse needs, Knox County Head Start works in partnership with the community to provide quality early childhood education, childcare, and family services.
 Our purpose is to engage children, families, and staff in reaching their full potential.